A mother and daughter happily preparing fresh vegetables in a bright, modern kitchen filled with natural light and vibrant produce.

 The majority of studies on the effect of infant sideropenia on infant development and behaviour has been conducted among infants aged 6 to 24 months, when sideropenia is most frequent.
 Results of research conducted in different parts of the world indicate lower cognitive, motor and/or social/emotional functions among children suffering from iron-deficiency anaemia in infancy, compared to healthy infants (52–54).

 Lozoff et al. conducted extensive research on the influence of iron deficiency on neuromotor development on a group of healthy children in Costa Rica (53).
-The initial research (55), conducted among 191 healthy children aged 12 to 23 months, measured haemoglobin and iron levels in serum.
+The first study (55) looked at 191 healthy children aged 12 to 23 months.
+It measured their haemoglobin and iron levels in serum.
 Bayley Scales of Infant and Toddler Development were used to evaluate psychomotor status prior to therapy, as well as one week and then three months after the commencement of iron therapy.
 Prior to commencing therapy, all children with haemoglobin levels below 10 g/l had significantly lower results in mental and motor development.
 No significant changes were noted after a week of therapy.
 After three months of therapy, anaemia was improved among all children, but 64% of them still suffered from sideropenia.
 After three months of therapy, results of psychomotor ability tests remained significantly lower, even among the 36% of children with improved sideropenia.
 Further research showed that extending the iron therapy to six months did not improve cognitive deficits.
-In their next study, Lozoff et al. demonstrate that the differences described above persist when the research is conducted among children aged 5, and from 11 to 14 (56).
+In their next study, Lozoff and others show that the differences mentioned above continue in children aged 5 and those from 11 to 14.
 Their results indicate that differences in motor skills, frequent repeating of school years, anxiety/depression, social issues, attention disorder and extremely low results on cognitive tests persist in adolescence (until the age of 19), despite iron therapy which succeeded in improving iron-deficiency anaemia in infancy (57).
 The latest meta-analyses point to the long-term effects on the intelligence quotient, which is 1.73 points lower for each 10 g/l-lower haemoglobin level (58).

 Infant sideropenia unaccompanied by anaemia also causes neuromotor development disorders, but behaviour disorders have not been noted.
 Disorders in adolescence are barely noticeable and reversible (59).